The White Law Group reviews the regulatory history of Ausdal Financial Partners.

-The White Law Group has previously represented investors with Ausdal Financial Partners complaints.
+The White Law Group has previously represented investors in claims against Ausdal Financial Partners.

 All broker-dealers have a responsibility to adequately supervise their advisors.
 They must ensure they have procedures and systems in place to detect broker misconduct.
 Brokerage firms that fail to monitor the business activities of their employees may be liable for investment losses due to negligent supervision for the misconduct of their employees.